deccydessy/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Readme for More pointers arrays and strings
+New readme file for more pointers and strings